KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

 Tracks
 ------

 The timeline is made of tracks.
 There are two kinds of tracks: audio and video.
 The number of tracks is defined when creating a new project in the :ref:`project_settings`.
-Adding a clip to the timeline can be achieved by dragging it from  :ref:`project_tree` or the :ref:`monitors`.
+Adding a clip to the timeline can be achieved by dragging it from  :ref:`project_tree` or the :ref:`ui-monitors`.

 .. _track_header: